WeAreAthlon/Silla.IO/README.md

 * Edit `configurations/<environment>/environment.php`
 * Choose run environment in `.htaccess`
 * To enable the CMS application
-    * Import database schema and user credentials from `vendor/athlon/db/schema.sql`
+    * Import the database schema and user credentials from `vendor/athlon/db/schema.sql`
     * Navigate to `/cms`

 ----